Connect with a certified trainer for free

 What causes Shoulder Fracture?

-Shoulder fractures usually occur as a result of a direct blow to the shoulder such as a fall or collision but may also occur as a result of landing on an outstretched hand.
-Proximal humerus fractures can occur at any age but the risk of fracture increases with age.
+Shoulder fractures usually result from a direct blow to the shoulder, such as a fall or collision, but can also happen from landing on an outstretched hand.
+Proximal humerus fractures can occur at any age, with the risk increasing with age as bones weaken over time.

 Symptoms

-If you have a shoulder fracture, you may have these symptoms:
+If you have a shoulder fracture, you may experience several noticeable signs, including:

-• Pain, swelling or bruising around the shoulder joint
+• Pain, swelling, or bruising: Discomfort and discoloration around the shoulder joint.

 When to see a doctor